Germany and Israel press for more Russia-Ukraine peace talks | DW | 02.03.2022

 Managers of the nearby Babi Yar Holocaust memorial said parts of the facility had been damaged by a fire started after those attacks.

-Apart from the unfolding war in Ukraine, the Iranian nuclear program also figured high on the agenda.
+Apart from the unfolding war in Ukraine, the Iranian nuclear program also figured high on the agenda of Scholz's visit.

 Currently, talks with Iran are underway in Vienna to revive the 2015 Joint Comprehensive Plan of Action (JCPOA).
-The UK, China, France, Germany and Russia are in direct talks with their Iranian counterparts.
-The US, which withdrew from the agreement in 2018, is an indirect partner.
+The United Kingdom, China, France, Germany and Russia are in direct talks with their Iranian counterparts.
+The United States, which withdrew from the agreement in 2018, is an indirect partner.

 Scholz said a new Iran deal could not be postponed "any longer."